AprilMusava/Pizza-performance-analysis/README.md

 # Executive Summary
-In 2015, Pizza Parlor achieved total revenue of $817,860.05, with an average order value of $38.31.
+In 2015, Pizza Parlor achieved a total revenue of $817,860.05, with an average order value of $38.31.
 Fridays and lunchtime hours saw the highest sales, while large and classic pizzas dominated the menu.
 Key takeaways for stakeholders:

 * Friday’s peak sales opportunities.
 * High demand for large-sized and classic pizzas.